 This Is Exactly How Long You Need to Brush Your Teeth

-You probably have a decent guess when it comes to how long you need to spend brushing your teeth.
-But is it right?
+You probably have a decent guess when it comes to how long you should brush your teeth for.
+But is it backed up by science?
 We spoke to Dr. Paul Luepke, Chair of Surgical Sciences, Professor, and Postdoctorate Director in Periodontics at Marquette University, School of Dentistry, for an expert opinion.
 “I would say two minutes, twice a day, for brushing,” Dr. Luepke said.
 Two minutes doesn’t sound like a lot, but it can be easy to stop early and think you’ve done a thorough job.
 We recommend setting a timer, playing a favourite song that is at least two minutes long, or, as Dr. Luepke pointed out, using an electric toothbrush with a built-in timer.
-(If you have marks on your teeth, you could have this autoimmune disorder.)

 Do I need to floss every day?